unipartdigital/workflows_engine/docs/source/primitives.rst

 Selection
 ------

 A selection component.
 This provides a dropdown of options.
-If the is_required flag is set to true then the something must be selected.
+If the is_required flag is set to true then something must be selected.
 The values for the dropdown can be provided from the context via options_key or directly as options_values, only one of which can be provided otherwise an error will be raised.